 photographs, maps and textiles.
 PHA plans to provide electronic access to selected holdings.

-Access to the PHA’s Historical Archives and Collections is available on Monday and Thursday mornings.
-Our hours are 9:00 to 11:30 AM.
+Access to the PHA’s Historical Archives and Collections is available on Mondays from 10am-12pm and on Wednesdays from 1-3pm.
 You can also contact us to make an appointment for another time.
 To download a list of services and fees, click here.
 To schedule an appointment, please email us.

 Our archivists have carefully cataloged and preserved our extensive collection of documents, textiles and artifacts, and we are proud to share information with the public.

 Research and Archives Center